 As hurricane season closes in on St. Croix, we are reminded of the importance of hurricane preparedness.
 While technology has made forecasting tropical storms and hurricanes more accurate, they can still be unpredictable.
 With extremely high winds and heavy rains, these storms often cause flooding, property damage, and sometimes even loss of life.
 The one thing you can do to protect yourself, your family, and your property is to be as prepared as possible for any storm situation during hurricane season.

 Hurricane season is officially June 1 through November 30 each year, with September usually being the most active month.
-According to the National Oceanic and Atmospheric Administration (NOAA) each year an average of 12 tropical storms, 6 of which become hurricanes, form over the Atlantic Ocean, Caribbean Sea, or Gulf of Mexico.
-The primary hazards from hurricanes (also called ‘tropical cyclones’) are storm surge flooding, inland flooding from heavy rains, highly destructive winds, tornadoes, high surf and rip currents.
+According to the National Oceanic and Atmospheric Administration (NOAA) each year an average of has 14 named storms, 7 hurricanes, and 3 major hurricanes (Category 3, 4, or 5 on the Saffir-Simpson Hurricane Wind Scale), form over the Atlantic Ocean, Caribbean Sea, or Gulf of Mexico.
+These hurricanes can cause storm surge, flooding from heavy rains, highly destructive winds, tornadoes, high surf and rip currents.
+While hurricanes pose the greatest threat, tropical storms and depressions can also be devastating as flooding from heavy rains can cause extensive damage and even loss of life.
 While hurricanes pose the greatest threat, tropical storms and depressions can also be devastating as flooding from heavy rains can cause extensive damage and even loss of life.

 Living in the Caribbean means that hurricane season is part of life.
 Houses and buildings are generally equipped with hurricane shutters to protect against heavy winds and rain, and many are constructed of concrete to withstand decades of storms.
 Many residents and businesses also have gas powered generators for potential power outages.
 While these things are important, especially in a hurricane, there are many smaller but equally important items you should keep on hand to be prepared.
 At a minimum, make sure you have a Basic Disaster Kit including: plenty of bottled drinking water (at least one gallon of water per person per day for at least three days), non-perishable food (for you and your pets), any prescription medications, flashlights and extra batteries, a battery powered or hand crank radio, and a first aid kit.
 Click on the image below to download a printable Basic Emergency Supply Kit checklist from FEMA: